 Lecithin is a rich source of choline, which is important for liver function, nerve function, and muscle movement.
 It is also critical for optimal development of the human brain.
-This is one of many reasons why egg yolk is the perfect first food for babies and why those fed deep orange yolks from chicken or duck eggs usually talk in sentences very early.
+This is one of many reasons why egg yolk is the perfect first food for babies and why those fed deep orange yolks from chicken, goose or duck eggs usually speak in sentences very early.

 Lecithin supplements are commonly prescribed by doctors, even holistically minded ones.
 You can see several popular brands in the picture above.

 Know that while a diagnosis of low lecithin may be correct, the use of supplements to remedy the situation may not be.
 For example, a Naturopathic Doctor (ND) might be completely correct that a patient’s diet is dangerously low in cell protective lecithin.
 Testing may also reveal low levels of this nutrient.

 However, prescribing a supplement is not usually the right course of action.
 A prescription to eat plenty of quality eggs would be a more constructive dietary tweak.
 Even after gall bladder surgery, most people can usually eat egg yolks if herbal bitters are used.

 Being afraid to eat eggs and using lecithin supplements as the band-aid for being stuck in the dangerous lowfat diet, low cholesterol paradigm will not optimally resolve the health crisis at hand.

 Thus, it is important to understand your practitioner’s food worldview in order to understand his/her supplement recommendations.
 If you can solve a problem with a traditional food instead of supplement pills, that is usually the better way to go!

 One of the many problems with most types of lecithin, including soy, is the cultivation and processing.
 Chemical solvents, high heat, and more are typically the order of the day.